Shop For Grasscoth Wallpaper

 Repair Is Fairly Easy

-This gaping hole, immediately in the front entry, had to be fixed.
+This gaping hole, immediately in the front entry, was an eyesore to be fixed.
 First the sheetrock was patched.
 And while with many wallpapers, repairing previously hung wallpaper could be a problem, not so with grasscloth.
-By removing a horizontal band of grasscloth, a replacement strip was applied, and because of the many horizontal grass strips comprising grasscloth wallpaper, evidence of the splicing, once completed, was hidden from sight.
+By removing a horizontal band of grasscloth, a replacement strip was applied, and because of the many horizontal grass strands comprising grasscloth wallpaper, evidence of the splicing, once completed, was hidden from sight.

 lesson learned: repairs are fairly easy with grasscloth

 Another early company venture was an import shop whose display wall shelving was sectioned by vertical posts.
-What better way to distinguish the different sections than by using different colored grasscloths – green, blue, tan, etc. Rather than clashing, the muted tones of the various grasscloth colors worked well together.
+To distinguish the different sections, we used different colored grasscloths – green, blue, tan, etc. Rather than clashing, the muted tones of the various grasscloth colors worked well together.

 lesson learned: natural grasscloth (even when dyed) is muted in tone, and tends to work well with a variety of colors